 While the committee supports the work of the Scottish Government and universities to implement initiatives to reach more students from diverse backgrounds, the committee continues to push for more to be done.

-As well as the above priorities, SMSC have identified additional priorities for the 2019-20 session including: local engagement, equality and diversity and general practice.
+As well as the above priorities, SMSC have identified additional priorities for the 2020-21 session including: clinical placement expenses and improved engagement with students.

 The SMSC has representatives from all five medical schools in Scotland, as well as representation from other BMA committees such as Scottish council, Scottish junior doctors committee and UK MSC, NIMSC and WMSC.